efredericks/gvsu-cis373/assets/labs/lab8-hashing.md

 So what you should get out of that block of code is that you need (1) a string to encrypt, a specific encryption algorithm to run (in this case, MD5), and a way to access the output (for us, in `m.hexdigest()`).

+We now have a way to hash a string.
+MD5 is pretty common, however there are a large number of other hashing techniques out there.

 ### SECRETS

-One other thing that may be useful is to learn about the secrets file.
+One other thing that may be useful is to learn about the secrets or settings file.
 This is a special file typically used to abstract away things like passwords, API keys, etc.

 {: .warning }
 If you are using source control (e.g., GitHub), DO NOT check your `settings.toml` or `secrets.py` file in with your actual information!
-Make sure you delete it before pushing.
+Make sure you delete the saved password information before pushing.

 The format is pretty straightforward - create an empty file called `settings.toml`.
+Values saved here will be stored to your environment variables local to your Python program.

 ```python
 test="Hello world"